-Xiaofeng Gao and Lugang Hua are shareholders of Wuxi Kingway Technology Co., Ltd. Mr. Gao and Mr. Hua have entered into a series of variable interest entity agreements with Skillful Craftsman Network Technology (Wuxi) Limited has gained the power, rights and obligations equivalent to those of equity owners.
+Xiaofeng Gao and Lugang Hua are shareholders of Wuxi Kingway Technology Co., Ltd. Mr. Gao and Mr. Hua have entered into a series of variable interest entity agreements with Skillful Craftsman Network Technology (Wuxi) Limited, as a result of which Skillful Craftsman Network Technology (Wuxi) Limited has gained the power, rights and obligations equivalent to those of equity owners.